-Visit between May and July to enjoy the lavender fields at Matanza Creek Winery.
+Visit between May and July to enjoy the lavender fields at Matanzas Creek Winery.
 Try the fun Escape the Chateau experience at Chateau Saint Jean.
 Go hot air ballooning in Windsor, enjoy a spa day, walk among redwoods, float the Russian River, drive the gorgeous Sonoma Coast, and sample world-class cuisine in area restaurants.

 Santa Ynez Valley

 One of California’s prettiest wine regions, the Santa Ynez Valley has a small cluster of picturesque towns dotted about the valley, any of which makes a wonderful base from which to explore the region.
 You will also find numerous tasting rooms in the towns of Solvang and Los Olivos.